Earwax Removal Services

 The only time you should be alarmed about the color of your earwax is when it is tinged with red, which could signal injury or bleeding in your ear area.
 If you find blood in your earwax, seek medical attention immediately.

 Healthy Earwax Practices

 Generally speaking, earwax should be left alone.
 We advise you not to use cotton swabs to remove it, as this usually pushes earwax deeper in your ear canal.
 Over time, this could lead to impacted earwax, which could interfere with your hearing abilities.

-Another popular method of earwax removal is ear candling.
+Another popular method of removing earwax is ear candling.
 We advise you to avoid using ear candles, as they could be dangerous.
 Placing a flame close to your hair and face already poses a risk for burns, while the hot wax from ear candles could injure your ear canals and eardrums.
 So, if you need earwax removal in Chicago, we are experts.

 So how do we get rid of earwax?
 For people who lead active lifestyles and have a healthy diet, earwax production is normal.
 Earwax is cleared by a natural process of physics in your jaw, as you eat or talk.
 This movement naturally expels earwax.
 As such, most hearing specialists will advise that you simply leave earwax alone and let your body do its own thing.

 However, there are instances where there may be an overproduction of cerumen.
 One such instance is if you tend to remove your earwax regularly.
 Regular earwax removal is a signal to your body to produce more earwax – which may make you want to remove the earwax, thus causing a cycle of earwax overproduction and removal!

 Earwax blockage could contribute to hearing loss.
 You may keep your ears clean by washing your outer ears with a warm washcloth.
 During your showers, if you let warm water trickle lightly into your ears, this could soften up and loosen earwax.